anitab-org/mentorship-backend/docs/quality-assurance-test-cases.md

 **Notes:**
 - Outcome _Fail_ means the test case as no effect in the database, so no changes are done in the data.
 An error message should be returned;
-- Outcome _Success_ means e that the test case was successful and had an effect in the database, so this changes/effect should be visible on the database.
+- Outcome _Success_ means that the test case was successful and had an effect in the database, so this change/effect should be visible on the database.
 E.g.: If a user is registered successfully, you should be able to login, and be seen using the GET /users API;
 - When testing something make sure only one aspect of the test is failing the requirements;
 - “Logged in” means that a valid access token is being sent in the Authorization header;
 - Nonrestricted API will have a marker -> (not restricted);